mcornick/vim-bats/README.md

 # vim-bats

+This plugin adds:

-This plugin adds a `:Bats` command that runs [bats][bats].
-It also sets up syntax highlighting for files with a .bats extension using the ftdetect plugin from [bats.vim][bats.vim].
+* A `:Bats` command that runs [bats][bats]
+* Syntax highlighting for files with a .bats extension using the ftdetect plugin from [bats.vim][bats.vim]
+* A `bats` compiler errorformat, which can parse output from `bats --tap` for display line numbers and errors in a quickfix window

 ## Installation